UK military on charm offensive over Olympic missiles

 An eight-day military exercise codenamed Olympic Guardian, began this week to test operations for a safe Games in July in what will be Britain's biggest peacetime security operation.

-"We're trying to demilitarise this and let the sport do the talking," said Colonel Jon Campbell, commander of joint ground based air defence.
+"We're trying to demilitarize this and let the sport do the talking," said Colonel Jon Campbell, commander of joint ground based air defense.

 Some residents in the red-brick development of 700 flats in Bow have said they fear the missiles could make them a terrorist target and questioned the wisdom of shooting down an aircraft over a built-up area.